lixiangyun/envoyproxy_doc_ZH_CN/v2APIreference/CommonTLSconfiguration.md

 	([string](https://developers.google.com/protocol-buffers/docs/proto#scalar)) If specified, Envoy will verify (pin) the hex-encoded SHA-256 hash of the presented certificate.

 - **verify_subject_alt_name**</br>
 	([string](https://developers.google.com/protocol-buffers/docs/proto#scalar)) An optional list of subject alternative names.
-If specified, Envoy will verify that the certificate°Øs subject alternative name matches one of the specified values.
+If specified, Envoy will verify that the certificate‚Äôs subject alternative name matches one of the specified values.

 ### CommonTlsContext
 [CommonTlsContext proto]()